antiboredom/videogrep/README.md

 #### `--input [filename(s)] / -i [filename(s)]`

 File or files to use as input.
 Most video or audio formats should work.
+If specifying multiple input files you can mix audio and video, but the resulting output will only be audio.

 #### `--output [filename] / -o [filename]`

 Name of the file to generate.
 By default this is `supercut.mp4`.
 Any standard video or audio extension will also work.
-(If you're using audio as input and you keep the default `supercut.mp4` as the output filename, videogrep will automatically change the output to `supercut.mp3`)
+(If you're using audio input or mixed audio and video input and you keep the default `supercut.mp4` as the output filename, videogrep will automatically change the output to `supercut.mp3`)

 Videogrep will also recognize the following extensions for saving files:
   * `.mpv.edl`: generates an edl file playable by [mpv](https://mpv.io/) (useful for previews)